-Since the popular Netflix series "Tidying up with Marie Kondo" premiered on January 1st, 2019 there has rarely been a day that someone didn't ask me if I have seen the show.
-That makes sense since everyone knows how passionate I am about the subject.
+Since the popular Netflix series "Tidying up with Marie Kondo" premiered on January 1st, 2019, there has rarely been a day that someone didn't ask me if I have seen the show.
+That makes sense, since everyone knows how passionate I am about the subject.
 It is exciting to me when a TV show or book not only inspires people to get organized but also highlights the benefits of working with an organizing professional.

-The fact that the viewer got a sense of how long the organizing process can take; no quick weekend makeover here!
+That the viewer got a sense of how long the organizing process can take; no quick weekend makeover here!
 Although, I wish they'd explained how many hours the homeowners spent each day purging and organizing.

 Each episode featured people in different stages of life; such as young adults just starting out, a couple with young children, empty nesters, as well as a widow, dealing with the loss of her husband, etc.

 The after shots of the home were not picture-perfect images you'd see on makeover shows.
 It's just like in real life when we use containers that clients already own.